kd-kinuthiadavid/GithubSearch/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.

+### Author
+By **Kinuthia David**

+## Description

+An application that enbles users to search their or other users' github usernames afterwhich their profile(s), repositories with repository description are displayed

+## Technologies Used

+* Angular CLI(Angular 6)
+* Node - for dependency management
+* Bootstrap
+* Typescript

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.